ktamura2021/triterpene_rdf/README.md

 # Triterpene RDF
-A database of enzymes and transcription factors involved in triterpene biosynthesis in plants
+A Resource Description Framework database of plant enzymes and transcription factors involved in triterpene biosynthesis

 ## How to use the database
 1. Open the following URL (https://ktamura2021.github.io/triterpene_rdf/).
 All entries are displayed.